 Please note: A pre-authorised £50 refundable good housekeeping bond is payable on arrival at Pooley Bridge Holiday Park.

 Two bedrooms: 1 x double with basin, 1 x twin with balcony.
 Bathroom with bath, shower over, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with electric fire.
+Open plan living area with kitchen, dining area and sitting area with sofa bed and electric fire.

 POOLEY BRIDGE Penrith 6 miles.
 The picturesque village of Pooley Bridge sits on the northerly edge of Lake Ullswater in the Lake District National Park.
 The name Pooley came to be due to the forming of a large pool, which was left by the fast flowing River Eamont, and the word Bridge was later added when a bridge, which is now 250 years old, was built over the river.
 Pooley Bridge has many traditional inns and tempting tea rooms, plus the Ullswater Steamers depart from the village, from where a tranquil cruise down the lake to the villages of Glenridding and Howtown can be enjoyed.
 There are numerous walks with breathtaking views nearby, plus a short walk up to Dunmallard Hill reveals fascinating Iron-Age remains, whilst the towns of Penrith and Keswick are within driving distance.
 Pooley Bridge is an ideal base for a cottage holiday stay in the stunning Lake District.